+Plant, furniture and equipment

+Motor vehicles

+Building improvements

-Plant, furniture and equipment 2 - 10 years
+2 - 10 years

-Motor vehicles 6 - 8 years
+6 - 8 years

-Building improvements 5 - 25 years
+5 - 25 years

 Minor items of plant, furniture and equipment are not capitalised.

 Work in Progress are those items of property plant and equipment that are in the course of being constructed.
 Once installed and ready for use they are reclassified into the appropriate category and depreciated in accordance with the above rate category.